aantron/namespaces/README.md

         +-- client.ml
 ```

+You will be able to access these modules as `Server.Foo`, `Client.Foo`, and
-Your project will get a module structure that looks as if you had written this:
+`Client.Ui.Reactive`.
+Your project will get a module structure that works as if
+you had written:

 ```ocaml
 module Server =